globalrestorationproject/globalrestorationproject.github.io/whywestarted.md

 ---

-The establishment of the Global Restoration Project in 2020 - and in particular its initial location in Kansas - reflects several sources of inspiration.
+The establishment of the Global RESTORATION Project in 2020 - and in particular its initial location in Kansas - reflects several sources of inspiration.
 Here are some of them, organized in terms of the four key elements of the GRP -- that is, Responsible Energy, Smart Technology, Organic Regenerative Agroecology, and Territorially Integrated Operational Networks:

 ![RE](/assets/img/icons/RE_bulb.jpg)
 #### Responsible Energy